melisaaaaaaaaa-er/Microsoft-Azure-Create-a-Storage-Account/README.md

 # Create a Storage Account

+<h3>Purpose</h3>

-This lab is a on how to create a storage account in Microsoft Azure.
+- Show how to create a storage account in Microsoft Azure.

 <h2>Deployment and Configuration Steps:</h2>